Slough Stadium: Origins and opening

 George Bennett Sr. a resident and entrepreneur of Slough bought and sold a cinema in Chalvey before purchasing the Dolphin Hotel in Slough in May 1914.
-The hotel was next door to the Dolphin ground which had hosted cricket, bowls and football in the nineteenth century.
-Slough Town AFC took over the ground in 1890 and Bennett became their owner.
+The hotel was next door to the Dolphin ground which had hosted cricket, athletics, bowls and football in the nineteenth century.
+It had been the venue for the first football match between Berkshire and Buckinghamshire on 30 January 1873 and had been the home ground of the Swifts Football Club in the 1870's and 1880's before becoming the home of the Slough football club from 1889.

 Bennett decided that the ground required more activity and after watching the new sport of greyhound racing he made the decision to construct a greyhound track around the pitch.
 Work got underway in 1928 with the stadium taking shape on the east side of the Uxbridge Road and south of the Dolphin Hotel.
 The south part of the stadium would reach as far as the houses on Dolphin Road.

 The opening night was on 26 May 1928 the first ever race at the track.
 Training kennels were established at the nearby Homelea Farm in Datchet.